All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 - fresh bread and rolls;

-- sharp soups, strong broths;
+- spicy soups, strong broths;

-- offal, game, fat, coarse meat;
+- offal, game, lard, coarse meat;

 - river fish, fatty fish, herring, dried and smoked fish;